-7. Interracial marriage statistics show that 39% of Americans believe that marrying someone of a different ethnicity or race is good for society.
+7. 39% of Americans believe that marrying someone of a different ethnicity or race is good for society.

 8. The interracial marriage percentage in the US among individuals with a bachelor’s degree or a higher degree is 19%.

-9. 46% of Hispanic newlywed interracial couples have a bachelor’s degree.
+9. Statistics on interracial marriage shows that 46% of Hispanic newlywed interracial couples have a bachelor’s degree.

 The most impressive educational gap can be seen among Hispanics, among which 16% of newlyweds in interracial marriages have a high school diploma or less.
-When it comes to African American newlyweds, the statistics on interracial marriage reveal that 21% have a bachelor’s degree, and 15% have a high school diploma or less.
+When it comes to African American newlyweds, 21% have a bachelor’s degree, and 15% have a high school diploma or less.

 12. 56% of survey participants aged 18-29 believe that TV shows should feature more interracial couples.